ibm-cloud-docs/FileStorage/index.md

 copyright:
   years: 2014, 2017
-lastupdated: "2017-09-29"
+lastupdated: "2017-10-09"

 ---
 {:new_window: target="_blank"}
 {:shortdesc: .shortdesc}

-# Getting Started with File Storage
+# Getting Started with {{site.data.keyword.filestorage_full_notm}}

-File Storage is persistent, fast, and flexible Network Attached, NFS-based file storage.
-In this Network Attached Storage (NAS) environment, you have total control over your file shares function and performance.
-File storage shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.
+{{site.data.keyword.filestorage_full}} is persistent, fast, and flexible Network Attached, NFS-based {{site.data.keyword.filestorage_short}}.
+In this Network Attached Storage (NAS) environment, you have total control over your file shares function and performance. {{site.data.keyword.filestorage_short}} shares can be connected to up to 64 authorized devices over routed TCP/IP connections for resiliency.

-File Storage brings best-in-class levels of durability and availability with an unmatched feature set and is built using industry standards and best practices, and designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures while providing a consistent performance baseline.
+{{site.data.keyword.filestorage_short}} brings best-in-class levels of durability and availability with an unmatched feature set and is built using industry standards and best practices, and designed to protect the integrity of the data and maintain availability through maintenance events and unplanned failures while providing a consistent performance baseline.

-Take advantage of the following core features of File Storage:
+Take advantage of the following core features of {{site.data.keyword.filestorage_short}}:

 - **Consistent performance baseline**
    - Provided through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes
-- **File storage**
+- **{{site.data.keyword.filestorage_short}}**
    - Available for file-based NFS shares
 - **Highly durable and resilient**
    - Protects the integrity of the data and maintains availability through maintenance events and unplanned failures without the need to create and manage operating system-level redundant array of independent disk (RAID) arrays